norrichs/w10d02_labhomework/readme.md

 ## Install Latest Ruby
 **Install the latest version of Ruby**

-At the time of updating this readme the current version was 3.0.1 but that will change so install the version before `-dev`.
+At the time of updating this readme the current version was 3.0.1.

 ```sh